- Published: Jan 20, 2023

 - Connect with customers: Getting customers to trust you is crucial — 81% of customers need to trust a brand to buy from them.
 Use your brand position to show customers you care and create content that resonates with your audience.

+In addition, brand positioning greatly influences brand health and success.
+It covers a brand’s distinctive position in its target audience’s minds and distinguishes it from rivals.
 You might already have a faint brand positioning without trying.
 However, having a strategy can unify your approach and yield better results.

 Famous brand positioning examples